-- The ETS will deploy vital communications services at the humanitarian camp in Dikwa at the end of September. - Connectivity and security telecommunications services will be deployed at identified common humanitarian hubs across Borno and Yobe states (Damasak, Damboa, Monguno and Banki) for shared humanitarian use, after the rainy season.
+• Connectivity and security telecommunications services will be deployed at identified common humanitarian hubs across Borno and Yobe states (Damasak, Rann, Monguno and Banki) for shared humanitarian use, in early 2018.
 Given the pressing needs, the ETS is exploring options to deploy basic communications services at these common operational areas before the hubs are deployed.